Wall Street Pummels Comstock Resources Inc. (CRK) After Recent Earnings Report

 Citigroup gave a rating of “Buy” to CRK, setting the target price at $17 in the report published on July 21st of the current year.

-During the last 5 trading sessions, CRK fell by -6.22%, which changed the moving average for the period of 200-days by +117.00% in comparison to the 20-day moving average, which settled at $18.74.
-In addition, Comstock Resources Inc. saw 127.19% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CRK rose by +3.91%, which changed the moving average for the period of 200-days by +131.05% in comparison to the 20-day moving average, which settled at $18.94.
+In addition, Comstock Resources Inc. saw 146.48% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CRK starting from FOSTER MORRIS E, who purchase 14,000 shares at the price of $17.39 back on Sep 07.
-After this action, FOSTER MORRIS E now owns 130,084 shares of Comstock Resources Inc., valued at $243,410 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CRK starting from TURNER JIM L, who purchase 50,000 shares at the price of $18.34 back on Sep 08.
+After this action, TURNER JIM L now owns 265,805 shares of Comstock Resources Inc., valued at $917,195 using the latest closing price.

-McGough Patrick, the Vice President of Operations of Comstock Resources Inc., purchase 28,800 shares at $14.86 during a trade that took place back on Aug 08, which means that McGough Patrick is holding 92,190 shares at $427,968 based on the most recent closing price.
+FOSTER MORRIS E, the Director of Comstock Resources Inc., purchase 14,000 shares at $17.39 during a trade that took place back on Sep 07, which means that FOSTER MORRIS E is holding 130,084 shares at $243,410 based on the most recent closing price.

 Stock Fundamentals for CRK